How do you know when to make a career change?

 “I have no idea what to do,” I wrote.
 “How would you think about this?”

 We met for coffee and I spilled the beans.
 Like a great coach, he didn’t tell me the answer.
-He showed me a new framework, a way to think about the problem.
+He showed me a new framework, a way to think about how to make a career change.
 After I talked it through out loud, I actually made my decision on the spot: I’d stay in school and enjoy my last year.

 Smiling, he finally revealed what he’d thought: “You were going to leave Stanford so…what?
 You could get a one-year head start on being an employee…which you’ll be for the rest of your life?”